tmattio/inquire/README.md

 > NOTE: On macOS, you can use the system command `open`, for instance `open _build/default/_doc/_html/index.html`

+### Create new releases

+To create a release and publish it on Opam, you can run the script `scripts/release.sh`.
+It will create a tag with the version found in `inquire.opam`, and push it on your repository.

+From there, the CI/CD will take care of publishing your documentation, create a github release, and open a PR with your version on `opam-repository`.

 ### Repository Structure

 The following snippet describes Inquire's repository structure.